Lab coats optional, curiosity required

 -

-Sodium Hydroxide 0.4 M solution - We use a solution that is approximately 10 times weaker than they typical 3.4 M concentration found in household Drano
+0.4 M solution sodium hydroxide - We use a solution that is approximately 10 times weaker than the typical 3.4 M concentration found in household Drano

 -